-Competitions Review Panel.
-In addition, Basketball England may (in its sole discretion):

-- 24.7.1 forfeit the relevant Team's licence (in accordance with Regulation 14 below); and/or - 24.7.2 impose a financial penalty; and/or - 24.7.3 refuse to re-admit that Team into the relevant league.
+- 25.7 If a Team fails to fulfil 90% of its scheduled league fixtures in a Season, its league record may be expunged in its entirety after consideration by the Competitions Review Panel.
+In addition, Basketball England may (in its sole discretion): - 25.7.1 forfeit the relevant Team's licence (in accordance with Regulation 17.13); and/or - 25.7.2 impose a financial penalty; and/or - 25.7.3 refuse to re-admit that Team into the relevant league for the following season. - 25.8 Where a team withdraws from the league it's entire record will be expunged.
+The exception to this is where a team has completed 75% of their fixtures, in this case, the remaining games will be awarded 20-0 to the opposing teams.

-25. CLASHES WITH NATIONAL TEAM EVENTS
+26. CLASHES WITH NATIONAL TEAM EVENTS

-- 25.1 From the conclusion of the competition until 31 August and for the duration of the European Championships, selection for the any National Team takes priority over all Club commitments - 25.2 No age group league games can take place on an Aspire Day.
-These dates will be set in advanced and no games to be scheduled on these dates. - 25.3 Any National League Team with three (3) or more Junior National Team Players in their squad has the right to request a change to the date of their Matches to avoid clashes with National Team training camps or matches provided that such request is made on or before 1st November in the relevant year.
+- 26.1 From the conclusion of the competition until 31 August and for the duration of the European Championships, selection for the any National Team takes priority over all Club commitments. - 26.2 No Junior NBL games can take place on the reserved Aspire Days.
+These dates will be set in advance and marked on the competition calendar.
+No games are to be scheduled on these reserved dates. - 26.3 Any National League Team with three or more Junior National Team Players in their squad has the right to request a change to the date of their Matches to avoid clashes with National Team training camps or matches provided that such request is made on or before 1 November in the relevant year.
 This change must be agreed to by the requesting Team's scheduled opposition.
 This provision only applies to National Team training camps or matches are a part of the official calendar.

-26. GAME DAY DELEGATE AND TEAM REPRESENTATIVES
+27. GAME DAY DELEGATE AND TEAM REPRESENTATIVES